Last updated: April 23, 2025

 HELOC comparisons

-When comparing HELOCs to other types of loans, be sure to check interest rates, closing costs, and repayment terms to make an informed decision.
+When comparing HELOCs to other types of loans, be sure to check interest rates, closing costs, repayment terms, and other factors to make an informed decision.

 ---|---|---|---|